sylviasullivan/sylviasullivan.github.io/index.md

 ![](sylvia.jpg){:class="float-left"}{:height='300'}

-I am currently studying the radiative effects of tropical cirrus in the Asian monsoon region in the group of Aiko Voigt.
+I am a Young Investigator Fellow at the Karlsruhe Institute of Technology, studying the radiative effects of tropical cirrus in the Asian monsoon region with Aiko Voigt.
 We are using high-resolution modeling (the ICON model) both for idealized and Lagrangian trajectory studies.

 In the past few years, I have also used geostationary satellite data to study tropical organized